techmo-pl/tts-client/python/README.md

 ##### Proto sources

-[Optional] To regenerate the sources from `.proto`, run:
+To build the sources from `.proto`, run:
 ```
 ./make_proto.sh
 ```
-This might be required when using other gRPC or Protocol Buffers version.

 #### Run